dmitry-korolev/remeal/README.md

 1. Title of the talk.
 For busy people!
 2. Timer.
 Click on it to restart.
 3. Beautiful connection indicator.
 4. Displays the current slide.
+Tap and hold the slide to turn the pointer on (can be disabled at the customization panel).
 5. Displays speaker notes for the current slide.
 6. Controls available:
     1. next slide